kframework/X86-64-semantics/docs/meeting-minutes.md

 #### 21 April 2015
 ---------------------
-1. Testing the previous implementation with clang, gcc, icc generated binary
+1. Testing the previous implementation with icc (clang and gcc are working fine) generated binary
   - icc generated binary gives error with external calls
 2. Started on the implementation on converting accesses on global mcsema stack to per function stack accesses.